-We have conducted experiments on Syrian golden hamsters (6 males per group; weight, ~70 g; age, ~13 weeks).
+We conducted experiments on Syrian golden hamsters (six males per group; weight, ~70 g; age, ~13 weeks).

-Our study followed internationally recognized guidelines on animal welfare, as well as local and national regulations (ARRIVE guidelines; Law on animal welfare of the Republic of Serbia; University of Novi Sad Rules for work with experimental animals).
+Our study followed internationally recognized guidelines on animal welfare, as well as local and national regulations (ARRIVE guidelines; Law on animal welfare of the Republic of Serbia; University Of Novi Sad Rules For Work With Experimental Animals).

 All animals were subjected to protocols approved by the University of Novi Sad Animal Ethics Committee (Novi Sad, Serbia): Doc.
 No. EK: II-E-2020-07; Doc.
 No. EK: I-2022-01; No. 04-150/15; Doc.
-No. EK: I-2022-02; and approved by the Ministry of Agriculture, Forestry and Water Management - Veterinary Directorate (Belgrade, Serbia): No. 323-07-03995/2022-05; No. 323-07-03996/2022-05; No. 323-07-03997/2022-05.
+No. EK: I-2022-02; and approved by the Ministry of Agriculture, Forestry and Water Management - Veterinary Directorate (Belgrade, Serbia): No. 323-07-09359/2020-05; No. 323-07-03995/2022-05; No. 323-07-03996/2022-05; No. 323-07-03997/2022-05.

-Treatments with disulfiram, metformin, deoxycholic acid, mebendazole (all Galenika a.d.) and their combinations in experimental groups were initiated after the subcutaneous inoculation of 1 ml of BHK-21/C13 cell suspension ($2x10^6$ cells/ml) into the animals' back for fibrosarcoma development.
-BHK-21/C13 cells were produced at Department of Histology and Embryology, Faculty of Medicine, University of Novi Sad, Serbia.
-The humane endpoints were: significant body weight loss (20%), decreased activity/responsiveness with loss of body weight, impaired posture, inability to eat, urinate or defecate, tumor diameter >3.5 cm, tumor burden > 10% body weight, or tumor ulceration.
-General condition, behavior, general clinical signs (diarrhea, breathing disorders, neurological signs), tumor location and ulceration, appearance of multiple tumors were monitored on daily basis.
-Tumor diameter and body weight were measured daily.
+Treatments with disulfiram, metformin, deoxycholic acid, mebendazole (all Galenika a.d., Belgrade, Serbia) and their combinations in experimental groups were initiated after the subcutaneous inoculation of 1 ml of BHK-21/C13 cell suspension ( $2 \times 10^6$ cells/ml) into the animals' back for fibrosarcoma development.
+BHK-21/C13 cells were produced at the Department of Histology and Embryology, Faculty of Medicine, University of Novi Sad, Serbia.
+The humane endpoints were the following: significant body weight loss (20%), decreased activity/responsiveness with loss of body weight, impaired posture, inability to eat, urinate or defecate, tumor diameter > 3.5 cm, tumor burden > 10% of body weight, or tumor ulceration.
+General condition, behavior, general clinical signs (diarrhea, breathing disorders, neurological signs), tumor location and ulceration, appearance of multiple tumors were monitored on the daily basis as were tumor diameter and body weight.